akamai/akamai-security-research/rpc_toolkit/pe_rpc_if_scraper/README.md

 The output is a json file with information about the RPC interfaces used in the PE file.
 Additional information is available if the PE is the RPC server.

 Usage: `python usage: pe_rpc_scraper.py [-h] [-r] [-d {idapro,radare}] [-P DISASSEMBLER_PATH] scrape_path output_path`

-The script was tested on both Windows and Linux, but the disassemblers were tested on a single OS.
-- The Ida integration was tested on Windows, and the scripts assumes by default that the idat binary is located under Ida's default installation folder.
-- The Radare2 integration was tested on Linux - it uses r2pipe, which doesn't work well on newer Windows versions.
-It assumes r2 can be found through the PATH environment variable.

-Example output, as well as some parsing that we did can be found in [rpc_interface_lists](../rpc_interface_lists)

-Usage: `python usage: pe_rpc_scraper.py [-h] [-r] [-d {idapro,radare}] [-P DISASSEMBLER_PATH] scrape_path output_path`
 If no output path is specified, then by default output would be to the cwd, with the filename "rpc_interfaces.json".